Open source · Docker isolation · One command

 Can: read/write project, install packages, run cmds

-Cannot: touch host, access other projects
+Cannot: touch host or other projects (by default)

 Everything else is untouched.

 Why not just write a Dockerfile?
 You could.
-But then you handle UID/GID mapping, clipboard bridging, browser auth, hook forwarding, host connectivity, session persistence, per-project container naming, and a dozen edge cases.
+But then you handle UID/GID mapping, clipboard bridging, browser auth, hook forwarding, host connectivity, session persistence, per-project container naming and a dozen edge cases.
 Cleat handles all of it in one command.

 Features